 So, how does hypergrowth happen?

 Hypergrowth is a moment of stars aligning.
-In Slack’s case, it was timing – there was a tentative gap in the market being very precariously filled by combinations of a broken hipchat and email, and Slack’s simplicity and UI came in and seized the day.
+In Slack’s case, it was timing – there was a tentative gap in the market is very precariously filled by combinations of a broken hipchat and email, and Slack’s simplicity and UI came in and seized the day.

 Zapier’s was a bit slower – they were coming into a market with a big, well-funded incumbent (IFTT).
 It took them a few years to break ground, integrating with enough tools to slowly grow market share.
-The real inflection point came in late 2016 when they released a fully self-serve development platform and crossed the 1000 app mark – at that point there was no looking back.
+The real inflection point came in late 2016 when they released a fully self-serve development platform and crossed the 1000 app mark – at that point, there was no looking back.

-Hypergrowth is the ultimate expression of product market fit – when your product, acquisition strategies and market environment all synergize in a single, beautiful moment of dramatic, shattering growth that defines a company.
+Hypergrowth is the ultimate expression of product-market fit – when your product, acquisition strategies, and market environment all synergize in a single, beautiful moment of dramatic, shattering growth that defines a company.